VeinDevTtv/nyc-checklist/README.md

 ### 💾 Smart Features
 - **Local Storage**: Your progress is automatically saved and persists across browser sessions
+- **Theme Storage**: Your dark/light mode preference is remembered
 - **Progress Tracking**: See how many items you've completed per section and overall
 - **Reset Functionality**: Clear all selections with one click
 - **Visual Feedback**: Checked items are struck through and grayed out
+- **Accessible Design**: High contrast ratios and keyboard navigation support

 ### 📱 Mobile-First Design
-- Responsive grid layout adapts to different screen sizes
+- **Ultra-Responsive**: Optimized for phones, tablets, and all screen sizes
-- Touch-friendly checkboxes and buttons
+- **Touch-Friendly**: Large touch targets and gesture-friendly interactions
+- **Smart Layout**: 2-column tabs on mobile, expanding to 6 columns on desktop
-- Optimized typography and spacing for readability
+- **Adaptive Text**: Font sizes and spacing adjust based on screen size
+- **Optimized Performance**: Smooth scrolling and transitions on all devices

 ## 🚀 Getting Started